microsoft/terraform-provider-azuredevops/website/docs/r/feed_retention_policy.html.markdown

 * `feed_id` - (Required) The ID of the Feed.
 Changing this forces a new resource to be created.

-* `project_id` - (Required) The ID of the Project.
-Changing this forces a new resource to be created.

 * `count_limit`- (Required) The maximum number of versions per package.

 * `days_to_keep_recently_downloaded_packages`- (Required) The days to keep recently downloaded packages.

+* `project_id` - (Optional) The ID of the Project.
+If not specified, Feed will be created at the organization level.
+Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

 * `feed_id` - The ID of the Feed.
 * `project_id` - The ID of the Project.

 ## Relevant Links